sebek78/.github/README.md

 ## My skills used at work:

 - AngularJS (1st, the legacy version)
+- React with Redux, Saga, and Reselect
 - Ruby with Sinatra framework (rarely)
-- React with Redux, Saga, and Reselect (very rarely)
 - JavaScript, HTML, CSS + Sass
 - Others: Git, Webpack, ESLint, Linux